 This job had a different atmosphere.
 It was a lot more busier, had a lot more staff and I felt I could “blend in” a little more.

 What I Learnt

+I learnt to finally differentiate between the different departments, managers and staff.
 I knew what my department was and my role.
-It wasn’t easy, it took me a few weeks, but I learnt.
+It wasn’t easy, and took me a few weeks, but I learnt.

 I kept to my own department and had colleagues come to me and ask if I could do a task for them, when this would happen I’d just explain that I had my own work to do – and they were fine with it!
 If I got my work done early, I would go to another department and help a colleague, and they would help me in return.
 This was a great way for me to learn how to communicate with other people.

 If a customer enquired about a certain department, I would point them in the right direction.
 If I knew that my work would get done and I could see they were lost, I would take them there and make my way back – without any awkward standing around and staring.

 If I misunderstood an instruction or a task, I would simply ask a co-worker for help.
 I started to walk with my head high and even started greeting my colleagues when I saw them in the mornings.